Has-if36/BITI3533-AIPM-HandSignLangAndroid/README.md

 As far as we understand,
 ### Pros over CNN
   - Simple, meaning it can run faster
-  - It capable of capture hand sign with motion like alphabet J and Z
+  - It capable of capturing hand sign with motion like alphabet J and Z

 ### Cons over CNN
   - Less Accurate